julzaza/wildwitchherbs/_posts/2026-01-17-ancestral-plants-boundary-spirits.md

 These plants did not “heal” in the modern sense.
 They **held the line**.

+In traditional herbalism and folk magic, these were known as **protective boundary plants**, used not for healing symptoms, but for guarding thresholds against spiritual and social disruption.

 ---

 ## What Is a Boundary Spirit?